 Needless to say just like the sheep we also are dumb and incapable of defending ourselves against Satan’s schemes, especially because of the fallen nature that dominates our behavior, (Psalms 51:5).
 It causes us to fall into sin and later we wish that we never did what we did.
 At such times it is important that we repent and allow the Lord to restore us.
 We must not leave room for feelings of guilt.
 This was evident in the life of Peter.
 In Luke 22:61-62 Peter repented and Jesus restored him in John 21:15-17.
 Judas, on the other hand, did the opposite.
 He took his own life because he permitted feelings of guilt in his heart instead of repenting and allowing the Spirit of God to restore him, (Matthew 27:3-5).

-4. He Guides Me
+4. The Lord is my Shepherd because He Guides Me

 Read Psalms 23:3b